atharvapatil/doctor-who-style/README.md

-# doctor-who-style
+# Style Transfer Mirror in the style of Doctor Who.
-A style transfer model to replicate the style of "The Roar of Our Stars" doctor who style by   alicexz
+A style transfer experiment to replicate the style of "The Roar of Our Stars" doctor who fan art by alicexz.